-Google call extensions allow you to add a phone number to your Google AdWords ads.
+Google call extensions allow you to add a phone number to your Google Ads (formerly AdWords.)
 When a user clicks on your ad, they’ll have the option to either visit your website or instantly dial your business, making these types of ads ideal for those who are trying to boost phone calls.

 Adding a tracking number to your Google ads allows you to:

-- See which campaigns and ads are driving calls.
-If you’re trying to optimize your AdWords campaigns, Google’s call reporting feature may be a great option for you.
+See which campaigns and ads are driving calls.
+If you’re trying to optimize your Ads campaigns, Google’s call reporting feature may be a great option for you.

 The downside?
 This call tracking method only works with Google Search Network ads.
 It’s good if you’re trying to optimize your Google ad campaigns but may not be ideal if you want to gather more information about conversions coming from other online sources.

-Best for: Businesses who only rely on AdWords for website call conversions.
+Best for: Businesses who only rely on Google Ads for website call conversions.